ibm-cloud-docs/FileStorage/block-file-storage-encryption-rest.md

 # Securing Your Data - Provider Managed Encryption-At-Rest

 {{site.data.keyword.BluSoftlayer_full}} takes the need for security seriously, and understand the importance of being able to encrypt data to keep it safe.
-With provider managed encryption, {{site.data.keyword.filestorage_full}} provisioned with either Endurance or Performance are encrypted by default at no additional cost and no impact to performance.
+With provider managed encryption, {{site.data.keyword.filestorage_full}} provisioned with either Endurance or Performance is encrypted by default at no additional cost and no impact to performance.

 The provider managed encryption-at-rest feature uses the following industry standard protocols: